|

 Sharing is caring!

-The Nocca Blanket knits up beautifully in chunky yarn.
+The Nocca Blanket knits up beautifully in superbulky yarn.
 This easy knitting pattern is enjoyable for beginners and experienced knitters alike.

-This easy blanket is as relaxing to knit, as it is cozy.
+This cozy blanket is relaxing to knit from the first stitch to the last.
 Enjoy knitting a simple four row repeat to your favorite audiobook or tv show.

 picture of easy chunky knit nocca blanket